Top 30 Marketplaces for General Merchandise

 5. Kaufland

-Kaufland is a German hypermarket chain that belongs to the Schwarz Group, which also owns Lidl.
-Kaufland sells products in various categories, such as food, household, health, beauty, baby, and pet.
-Kaufland has over 1,300 stores in Germany and seven other European countries, including France.
-Kaufland offers sellers a commission fee of 9% and a monthly subscription fee of €39.
+Kaufland is a German hypermarket chain within the Schwarz Group, which also owns Lidl, and its marketplace sells across categories such as food, household, health, beauty, baby and pet.
+It operates stores in Germany and several other European countries, including France.
+For marketplace sellers, Kaufland charges a commission of around 9 percent plus a monthly subscription of about 39 euros.

 6. Carrefour Spain

-Carrefour Spain is a Spanish marketplace that belongs to the Carrefour Group, one of the largest retail groups in the world.
-Carrefour Spain sells products in categories such as food, household, electronics, fashion, and sports.
-Carrefour Spain has over 1,200 stores in Spain and also operates online in France, Italy, and Belgium.
-Carrefour Spain offers sellers a commission fee of 8% to 15%, depending on the product category, and a monthly subscription fee of €14.90.
-Carrefour Spain also provides customer service, marketing, and logistics support to sellers.
+Carrefour Spain is part of the Carrefour Group, one of the largest retail groups in the world, and it sells across food, household, electronics, fashion and sports.
+It has a large physical footprint in Spain and also reaches shoppers online in other European markets.
+Commission typically ranges from about 8 to 15 percent depending on category, with a monthly subscription of roughly 14.90 euros, and the platform provides customer service, marketing and logistics support to sellers.

 7. E.Leclerc

-E.Leclerc is a French marketplace that belongs to the E.Leclerc Group, one of the largest retail groups in France.
-E.Leclerc sells products in categories such as food, household, health, beauty, culture, and leisure.
-E.Leclerc has over 700 stores in France and also operates online in Spain, Portugal, and Italy.
-E.Leclerc offers sellers a commission fee of 5% to 15%, depending on the product category, and a monthly subscription fee of €39.90.
-E.Leclerc also provides customer service, marketing, and logistics support to sellers.
+E.Leclerc is a French marketplace belonging to the E.Leclerc Group, one of the largest retail groups in France, with categories spanning food, household, health, beauty, culture and leisure.
+It runs a broad store network in France and reaches additional European markets online.
+Commission generally falls between about 5 and 15 percent depending on category, alongside a monthly subscription of around 39.90 euros, with customer service, marketing and logistics support available to sellers.

 8. ePRICE